 "What kind of healthy smash cake should I make for my baby?
 Do I need to do a low sugar cake?"

 I always love reading the wide array of responses and seeing the smash cake photos that are inevitably posted.
 (True story: photos of babies eating are my favorite thing ever.)

 What do Judy and I think about a baby's first smash cake?
+If you've taken our infant our toddler online feeding courses, you probably assume that we have a flexible approach to this.
 In honor of my daughter's second birthday this week, I wanted to share our thoughts.
 In short:

 Do whatever causes you the least amount of stress.
 Seriously.

 Not a baker?
 Buy something, don't make it.
 Super anxious about added sugar?
 Don't offer it (but make sure to read our thoughts on it below).
 Not into the idea of a smash cake in general?
 Do something different.
 Or do nothing at all.

 Seriously, mama - this is meant to be fun.
 Don't let it stress you out.

 You will have enough on your plate planning your baby's first birthday.
 Worrying about a smash cake only makes your life harder.
 Below are a few things to consider.

 A little sugar will not hurt your baby or cause her to become a sugar fiend.
 Your baby already knows what sweetness tastes like and is predisposed to favor sweet flavors.
 Don't believe me?
 Taste breast milk or formula.
 Yup, your baby has been drinking sweet milk for a year now.
 (Yes, it's perfectly and healthy for her to have milk sugars and fruit sugars, and while they're probably "healthier" than added sugars from sucrose, honey and syrup, they're still technically sugars.
 Your baby's diet has not been "sugar free" up until now.)